1967–68 Toronto Maple Leafs season

 The Maple Leafs entered the season as defending Stanley Cup champions.
 The franchise hosted the 21st National Hockey League National Hockey League All-Star Game.
 It was played at Maple Leaf Gardens on January 16, 1968.
 The Toronto Maple Leafs defeated an all-star team by a score of 4–3.
-The Leafs missed the playoffs for the first time since 1958 with a record of 33–31–10 for 76 points for a fifth place in the East Division.
+The Leafs missed the playoffs for the first time since the 1957–58 season with a record of 33–31–10 for 76 points for a fifth place in the East Division.
 The Leafs finished with a better record than any of the six expansion teams that season.